Overview of New Hampshire Taxes

 Homeowners in southeast New Hampshire’s Rockingham County pay some of the highest annual property taxes of anywhere in the state.
-The median annual property tax payment in Rockingham County is $6,153.
-That’s almost $1,000 more than the state average, and is nearly triple the the national average, which sits at $2,090.
+The median annual property tax payment in Rockingham County is $6,293.
+That’s over $500 more than the state average, and is nearly triple the the national average, which sits at $2,578.

-Located in central New Hampshire, north of Hillsborough County, Merrimack County has the fourth highest property tax rates of the state's 10 counties.
-The average effective property tax rate in Merrimack County is 2.39%.
+Located in central New Hampshire, north of Hillsborough County, Merrimack County has the fourth-highest property tax rates of the state's 10 counties.
+The average effective property tax rate in Merrimack County is 2.42%.

 The largest city in Merrimack County is Concord.
 The total mill rate in Concord is about 28.19 mills.
 Of that, more than half went to schools.
 The municipality collected about 15 mills for schools, and the county collected 2.75.

 Thinking about buying a home in the White Mountains?
 Central New Hampshire’s Grafton County offers residents relatively low property tax rates.
-The average effective property tax rate in Grafton County is 2.03%, good for third lowest in the state.
+The average effective property tax rate in Grafton County is 2.06%, good for fourth-lowest in the state.

 Belknap County, which runs along the western shores of Lake Winnipesaukee, has among the lowest property tax rates in New Hampshire.
 In Laconia, the largest city in the county, the mill rate is 20.85 mills.
 In smaller towns, however, the rate is far lower.
 In Meredith, for example, the total rate was just 15.62 mills.